BenhamBilal/restaurant-css-framework/README.md

 the message (a drop-down list with multiple options), an area for the message itself and a send button with an icon.
 Each entry as a title in a semantically correct tag.

+### Difficulties

+I had a litle bit difficulties at the begining but by practice it got better